 MSc, RPBio, PBiol, Approved Professional (Risk)

-Beth is appointed to the “Roster of Approved Professionals” (Contaminated Sites Approved Professional, as a Risk-based Standards Approved Professional).
-In recent years, she was on the CSAP Board of Directors and Chair of the Technical Review Committee.
-Beth has led risk assessment work that has resulted in a number of Certificates of Compliance under BC’s Contaminated Sites Regulation, as well as making successful submissions as an Approved Professional.
+Beth is appointed to the “Roster of Approved Professionals” (Contaminated Sites Approved Professional, as a Risk-based Standards Approved Professional) and a member of the CSAP Governance Committee.
+Previously, she was on the CSAP Board of Directors and Chair of the Technical Review Committee.
 She is a member of the Science Advisory Board for Contaminated Sites in BC.
-To see Beth in action click here.

 A highlight of Beth’s career is being a guest at a mine closure ceremony and Potlatch that honoured completion of remediation for an abandoned mine on an Indigenous community’s traditional lands.